facadus/kelper/readme.md

 #![Kelper](http://git.ctco.lv/raw/~alexander.domotenko/training/builder.git/master/resources/icon.png) Kelper 0.1.0

-Kelper is a project builder
+Kelper is a tool that is based on Grunt and is used for simplifying the process of building projects from source.

 ##Installation